Hawaii travel guide, hawaii hotels, car, activities reservations

 The Hawaiian Islands – the picture of paradise, where majestic mountains, lush greenery, and sky-blue ocean commence to form the perfect backdrop.
 Many of Hollywood’s most unforgettable titles have been filmed on these islands, some of which you may never have realized.

 Hawaii has been a prime location for shooting independent and major motion pictures, surf videos, travel and lifestyle shows and countless other media forms.
-The film industry in the islands continues to thrive as these tropical lands grow more diverse and beautiful with each passing day.
+The film industry in the Islands continues to thrive as these tropical lands grow more diverse and beautiful with each passing day.
 From volcanoes to snow-covered mountain caps to sea-level reef shots, the islands offer a range of views no other location can.

 Hawaii has the ability to morph easily – making the audience believe it is anything from a South Pacific beach to a South African village to an exotic Peruvian rainforest.
 From jungle to scenic overlook, metropolitan city to untouched countryside, Hawaii remains a stunning contradiction well-suited to communicate stories through the art of film.